guigrpa/storyboard/README.md

 ## Why?

-* **Hierarchical stories**: put logs in context (*stories*), and group stories/logs within stories.
+* **Hierarchical stories**: put logs in context (*stories*), and group them in stories.
 Stories are extremely useful with concurrent user actions and async events.
 * Get the whole picture with *end-to-end stories*: see all **client and server tasks** triggered by a user action (a click on the *Login* button, maybe) **in a single place**.
 * Use the **Storyboard DevTools Chrome extension** to view client and server logs with a clean and detail-rich interface.
 Now with **remote client log monitoring for mobile devices** and non-Chrome browsers.
 * Not ready to change your application to use this library?
-No worries, use the **CLI tool** to call it, giving you remote access to your logs and compatibility with the Storyboard DevTools.
+No worries, wrap it with the **Storyboard CLI** for remote access to your logs and compatibility with the Storyboard DevTools.
-* Watch server logs being pushed in **real time** to the Storyboard DevTools extension via WebSockets, with **opt-in client-server clock synchronization**.
+* Push server logs in **real time** to the Storyboard DevTools extension via WebSockets, with **opt-in client-server clock synchronization**.
 Even more: **control the level of detail you get from various parts of your server remotely, without relaunching**.
 * Ask for **authentication** to see server logs; hook up your own auth function.
 * **Attach anything** to your logs for further investigation.
 * Integrate your app with Storyboard's **flexible plugin architecture**.
-Several plugins are available out of the box: Console, WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, with more coming up.
-Just use what you need: most features are optional!
+Built-in plugins include Console, WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, but you can write your own too!
 * Give logs **source and severity** attributes and apply **coarse- or fine-grained filtering**, with white and black lists.
 * Use **color** to highlight what's important.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.
 * Enjoy the **simple-yet-powerful API** (I hope!).